Ivan-Markovic/Android-Task-Injection/README.md

 # Android Task Injection POC
-Task Hijacking in Android (somebody call it also StrandHogg)
+Task Hijacking in Android (somebody call it also StrandHogg vulnerability)

 More details: